Maureen Johnson: Welcome to Night Vale

 Since June 2014, Johnson has voiced the character Intern Maureen on the surreal fiction podcast Welcome to Night Vale, as well as occasionally performed the character live on stage.
 In June 2016, while in conversation at 92Y in New York, co-creator Joseph Fink explained that the character of Intern Maureen was initially written in the image of Johnson, but quickly killed off, as death is a kind of tradition for most interns of the Night Vale Radio station.
 Johnson, a vocal fan of the podcast, in turn led a Twitter campaign in protest, leading Fink and Cranor to agree to bring the character back on the condition that Johnson perform the role herself.
 Intern Maureen's continued survival has since become an ongoing joke within the stories.
 Johnson provided the foreword for The Great Glowing Coils of the Universe (Harper Perennial, 2016), a collected volume of early podcast scripts.

 Says Who?

-In September 2016, Johnson began co-hosting the podcast Says Who? alongside former Punk Planet editor, journalist, and author Dan Sinker.
-Self-described as a coping strategy, Says Who? was originally conceived as an eight-week project in which Johnson and Sinker would talk with political experts about how they were surviving news coverage of the 2016 Presidential Election.
-The podcast has since continued past the results of the election, switching to a biweekly, then weekly, and then, for a time, daily format in which the hosts attempt to humorously discuss the news of the day, and more personally, share how they are coping as citizens both in the current political era as well as the COVID-19 pandemic.
+Podcast

+Maureen Johnson co-hosts the Says Who? podcast with Dan Sinker.
+The podcast began in September 2016 as a coping strategy for the 2016 United States election.
+The original intention was to have a limited 8 episode season with various guests but have continued until the present day.
+Fans of the podcast are known as "Sayswhovians."

 Personal life

 Johnson lives in New York City.
 A self-described vegetarian since 1994, she has frequently shared her love for both vegan and vegetarian cooking through blog posts and tweets.
 "I'm a vegetarian from Philadelphia, which means I spend my life trying to make a vegetarian steak sandwich."

-On June 23, 2018, Johnson was married in New York's Central Park at the Ladies Pavilion.
-The reception was held shortly thereafter at Housing Works, a non-profit bookstore and venue space whose mission is to end the dual crises of homelessness and AIDS.
-Reflecting upon the experience on Twitter, she wrote "There was no better place to have a party on Pride weekend."
+According to a May 2023 Town Watch episode of Says Who?, shortly after moving to New York City, Johnson got a job as a server in the Jekyll & Hyde Club family of restaurants and pubs.